victorqribeiro/photoEditor/README.md

 # To Do

-- Undo
+- Undo button
-- Better GUI
+- Better GUI - A toolbar
 - ??? (sugestions)